pdgilbert/hw_dht11/README.md

 August 26, 2023
   - Power stability on blackpill stm32f401 became a problem after awhile.
-Not sure if this is a bad breadboard connection or damage to the blackpill.
-The problem is when battery power is connected to 3v3 or 5v pins.
+Not sure if this is a bad breadboard connection or damage to the blackpill, possibly caused by switching power connections and 3v vs 5v and a low battery during testing.
+Dongle power and 3v3 power remain good (at least with properly charged battery).
+    The problem is when 5v battery power is connected to a 5v pin.
 The symptom is the blackpill and/or the DHT does not get enough power.
-Then either the blackpill does not boot or the stalls waiting for data from the DHT.
-There is no problem using dongle power or when 5v battery power is connected to the dongle power pins.
+Then either the blackpill does not boot or stalls waiting for data from the DHT.
+    I may have blown the onboard 3.3v regulator.

   - Humidity readings with 3.2v power seem to be less accurate than with 5v power.
+    Testing of this on the blackpill has not been possible because of the above problem.
+    Bluepill measurements are better on 5v power.
+    Blackpill on 3.2v power gives measurements close to those on bluepill 3.2v power.

 ## License